mjmlio/mjml/packages/mjml-hero/README.md

   the same as the `mj-body` width (`width="600px"` by default).
 Further, it's best to use an image with height the same or larger than the `height` of `mj-hero`.
-Poor rendering frequently results from image sizes outside this guidance.
+Image sizes outside this guidance often result in poor rendering.

-You should add a `background-color` to provide a fallback color if the email client doesn't support background image.
+Use `background-color` to provide a fallback color ins case an email client doesn't support `background-url`.
-Some clients don't support `background-url`.
-Many more clients support `background-color`.

 Fixed height